You must be reporting to the ATO via STP Phase 2

 Your end-of-year reports are clearer

-After moving to STP Phase 2, your end of year reports will reflect STP Phase 2 information (Payroll > Single Touch Payroll reporting > EOFY finalisation tab).
+After moving to STP Phase 2, your end of year reports will reflect STP Phase 2 information (Payroll command centre > Payroll Reporting > EOFY finalisation tab).

 The YTD verification report lists the new ATO reporting categories.
 In STP Phase 1 this report showed the aggregated gross wages, but it now shows the disaggregated values.

-The Summary of Payments report (accessible by clicking the ellipsis button for an employee > View summary report (PDF)) only lists pay items that have been used for the employee in that payroll year.
-Previously all of the employee's pay items were listed, even those with $0.00 values.
+The Summary of Payments report (accessible by clicking the ellipsis button for an employee > View summary report (PDF)) only lists payroll categories that have been used for the employee in that payroll year.
+Previously all of the employee's payroll categories were listed, even those with $0.00 values.

 Moving to STP Phase 2

-You'll be prompted in your MYOB business to make the move to STP Phase 2.
+You'll be prompted in AccountRight to make the move to STP Phase 2.
 It's a simple process and we'll guide you every step of the way.

 During the move, your business and employee details will be checked to make sure they meet the new STP requirements.
 This includes checking inactive and terminated employees if you've paid them in the current payroll year.
 If anything needs fixing, we'll let you know.